jaredhanson/passport-openidconnect/README.md

 locations of these endpoints and instructions on how to register a client.

-The strategy takes a `verify` function as an argument, which accepts `issuer` and `profile` as arguments.
-When authenticating a request, the strategy uses the OpenID Connect protocol to obtain this information via a sequence of redirects and back-channel HTTP requests to the OP.
+The strategy takes a `verify` function as an argument, which accepts `issuer` and `profile` as arguments.  `issuer` is set to an identifier for the OP.
+`profile` contains the user's [profile information](https://www.passportjs.org/reference/normalized-profile/) stored in their account at the OP.
+When authenticating a user, this strategy uses the OpenID Connect protocol to obtain this information via a sequence of redirects and back-channel HTTP requests to the OP.

 The `verify` function is responsible for determining the user to which the account at the OP belongs.
-In cases where the account is logging in for the first time, a user account is typically created automatically.
+In cases where the account is logging in for the first time, a new user record is typically created automatically.
+On subsequent logins, the existing user record will be found via its relation to the OP account.

 Because the `verify` function is supplied by the application, the app is free to use any database of its choosing.
 The example below illustrates usage of a SQL database.

 ```js